hollasch/hex/_README.txt

     BUILDING

-    In the future I may convert this project to Visual Studio, but for now a simple makefile does just fine.
-The makefile is meant to be run with the Visual Studio 'nmake' command.
-Run 'nmake all' to build hex.exe.
+    This probject builds in Visual Studio.

-    TO DO
+    INSTALLATION

-    - Unicode output
+    hex.exe is the single output file for this tool.
+Copy it to any location on your command and use as-is.
+There is no other installation.

 --
-Steve Hollasch <steve@hollasch.net>  /  2013 Aug 3
+Steve Hollasch <steve@hollasch.net>  /  2013 Aug 4